telerik/report-server-docs/knowledge-base/export-report-via-dotnet-client.md

 - [Export]({%slug rest-api-export%})

-The purpose of this article is to provide a demonstration of the same functionality using a .NET client.
+The purpose of this article is to provide a demonstration of the same functionality but using a .NET client.

 ## Solution